Renoly Santiago: Career

 Santiago first became known in the United States when he was cast in the 1993 television series CityKids as Tito.
 He co-wrote the Emmy nominated pilot episode of the show.
 From his participation in CityKids, Santiago graduated to film, acting as Raúl Sanchero in 1995's Dangerous Minds.
 By 1996, he was co-starring alongside some other well-known Hollywood actors in his role as Ramόn Sánchez, a.k.a. the "Phantom Phreak" in Hackers.
 He also plays Mikey in Daylight.

-Santiago starred as Ramón Martínez, a transgender criminal nicknamed "Sally-Can't Dance", in the 1997 film Con Air.
+Santiago starred as Ramón Martínez, an androgynous criminal nicknamed "Sally-Can't Dance," in the 1997 film Con Air.
 Santiago then took three years off from acting on-screen and starred on Broadway in Paul Simon's The Capeman as Tony "Umbrella Man" Hernandez, leader of the gang The Vampires, a role for which he was a 1998 Drama Desk Nominee for Outstanding Featured Actor in a Musical.

 As a singer, Santiago has recorded with performers Marc Anthony, Paul Simon, Danny Rivera and La India.

 In 2000, he returned to the screen in the low-budget film Punks, in which he plays Dante, which was shown at the Sundance Film Festival.
 By 2001, Santiago was back on television, playing Miguel Acosta in the January 7 episode of Touched by an Angel, making a small appearance in the March 29 episode of Big Apple and as Chiggy Rios in Law & Order: Criminal Intent in the episode "The Faithful'.

 In 2002, Santiago made a film called The Street King, where he played the character Cesar Rojas.
 It was not a major hit, and Santiago took another three-year sabbatical from screen acting.
 Santiago returned to film in 2005, as "Scorpio" in Just Another Romantic Wrestling Comedy.
 In early 2011, he starred as Johnny Pacheco in the Hector Lavoe salsa biopic The King.
 Santiago will appear in Grand Street in which he stars with Kelly McGillis.

-From March 6 to May 8, 2014 Santiago taught professional acting classes at The William V. Musto Cultural Center in his boyhood home of Union City, New Jersey.
+From March 6 to May 8, 2014, Santiago taught professional acting classes at The William V. Musto Cultural Center in his boyhood home of Union City, New Jersey.
 The ten-week course was initiated as part of the Grace Theatre Workshop, and consisted of monologue and scene studies.